|

 Tips for How much to tip in Turkey

 Here are a few tips and things to think about as you adventure your way through Turkey.
-Hopefully, these tips will help you navigate the tipping world with ease.
+Hopefully, these tips will help you navigate this topic with ease.

 1. Always use the local currency, the Turkish Lira

-If you are tipping enough that you would use a note in Euros, Dollars, or Pounds then a foreign note is acceptable.
+If you want to tip enough that you would use a note in Euros, Dollars, or Pounds then a foreign note is acceptable.
 What isn’t acceptable is a foreign coin.
 Best to just give lira notes.

 2. Make sure you tip in cash